-interpreting COA diagrams to emphasizes qualitative spatial reasoning performed using our spatial representation engine, GeoRep.
-The spatial nature of the task and the composability of the symbology make GeoRep's qualitative spatial reasoning a useful substrate for reasoning about COAs.
+to interpreting COA diagrams qualitative emphasizes spatial reasoning performed using our spatial representation engine, GeoRep.
+The spatial nature of the task and the composability of the COA symbology make GeoRep's qualitative spatial reasoning a useful substrate for reasoning about COAs.